Blaney wins at Daytona, Reddick earns final playoff berth

 Lyles, the 200-meter favorite who settled for third in Tokyo, asked fans for a louder response after his first attempt drew a lackluster effort.
 “That’s what I’m talking about,” he said before giving the command for drivers to start their engines.

 Lyles was wearing his medal before the race and mingling with driver Bubba Wallace on the grid.
 Wallace got an up-close look at the medal.
 Lyles made headlines in Japan for his emotional breakdown following the 200-meter final.
-The American sprinter was in tears after a difficult year in which he went on and off antidepressants and struggled when his brother failed to make the Olympic team with him.
-Like gymnast Simone Biles and tennis star Naomi Osaka, Lyles was unapologetic as he broached the subject of mental health.

 UP NEXT